Roblox Avatar Wheel

 Agree on a rule first: same spin for everyone, or each person spins once.
 Everyone opens the Avatar Editor and builds toward their label before joining a game together.
 That way the wheel sets the theme for the session.

 Yes.
 Edit the list in Settings so only the slices you want stay active.
-Then every spin stays inside that lane, whether you want anime avatars, soft aesthetics, or retro Noob and blocky looks.
+Then every spin stays inside that lane, whether you want anime avatars, soft aesthetics, or retro Noob and blocky picks.

 Have more questions?
 Visit our complete FAQ page or explore all available wheels.